ndiego/genesis-featured-page-advanced/readme.txt

 1. Admin and frontend view of the Genesis - Featured Page Advanced widget.
 Highlights normal usage and advanced usage.

 == Changelog ==

+= 1.9.0 =
+* Added the option for a Custom Page Title
+* Added new plugin banner and logo
+* Improved translation capabilities - Special thanks to Hans for guidance

+= 1.8.2 =
+* Fixed more-link bug when using page content

+= 1.8.1 =
+* Added support for shortcodes in the custom content option

 = 1.8.0 =
 * Added option to set the target and rel attributes on all links - per user request